 When you compare the three options above to the existing mortgage, it becomes obvious you’ll actually be better off refinancing in all three scenarios.
 But then which option is the best?
 Some might say Option 2 because it has the lowest interest rate.
 Or maybe Option 3 because there aren’t any closing costs.
 But the best answer really depends on your time horizon.

 If you’re expecting to live in the home for less than 91 months, Option 3 provides the lowest costs.
 But then in the 91st month, Option 1 takes the lead.
 Although Option 2 would eventually be a better deal than the current mortgage (after 51 months), it would never be the best deal.
-You can see this comparison illustrated in the chart below.

 Good Debt vs. Bad Debt